robperc/BananaPeels/README.md

   -h, --help            show this help message and exit --repo PATH           Path to munki repo to test.
   --vmx PATH            Path to vmx file for VM to use for testing.
+  --snapshot TITLE      Title of VM snapshot to use for testing.
   --user NAME           Shortname for admin account on VM.
   --password PASSWORD   Password for admin account on VM.
   --only SomePkg-x.x.x [SomePkg-x.x.x ...]